J-Karthik-palaniappan/faceswap-flask/README.md

  * A simple login/signup portal in flask
  * Live video in second page with place for uploading the source image

+# Running
-Run app.py file and it opens the webpage in localHost This also needs 'mysql' mydb = mysql.connector.connect(
+ * Run app.py file and it opens the webpage in localHost
+ * This also needs 'mysql'
+ * Inside logindatabase.py:
+    mydb = mysql.connector.connect( \
-    host="localhost",
+       host="localhost", \
-    user="root",
+       user="root", \
-    password="1234"
+       password="1234" \
-)
+     ) \
-enter your username and password there
+    enter your username and password there \
+   Run the commented code once for creating the database.